alexa-samples/skill-sample-nodejs-feed/README.md

-# Sample Skill Feed
+# RSS/Atom Feed Sample Project

-This sample skill provides an easy way to create Alexa skills that reads content from a RSS/Atom feed.
+This sample skill provides an easy way to create Alexa skills that reads headlines from an RSS/Atom feed.

-## How to Get Started
+## How to Run the Sample

-To get get started with the feed skill, you'll need to setup a few pre-requisites:
+To get started, you'll need to setup a few pre-requisites:

 * The Node.js code will be deployed to AWS Lambda to handle requests from users passed to you from the Alexa platform.
 * The skill uses a table in AWS DynamoDB to save the user's favorites and latest heard items between sessions.
-* The skill used a bucket in AWS S3 to store the feed requested by the user.
+* The skill uses a bucket in AWS S3 to cache the feed requested by the user.
 * You can then register your skill with Alexa using the Amazon Developer website, linking it to your AWS resources.

 Set these up with these step-by-step instructions:

 1. Create or login to an AWS account.
 In the AWS Console:
+  1. Be sure to select "N. Virginia" as the region on the upper right.
   1. Create an AWS Role in IAM with access to DynamoDB, S3 and CloudWatch logs.

      ![create_role_1](https://s3.amazonaws.com/lantern-public-assets/sample-skill-nodejs-feed/aws-create-role-screenshot-1.PNG "AWS Create Role Screenshot 1")